Easy Original Bisquick Dumplings Recipe

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

-There’s something about chicken and dumplings that makes it the ultimate comfort food, in my opinion.
+There’s something about chicken and dumplings that makes it the ultimate comfort food.

-But there’s also something about the food that makes it seem daunting to many home cooks, so they just settle for memories of their mother or grandmother making the food during their childhood.
+But there’s also something about it that makes it seem daunting to many home cooks, so they just settle for memories of their mother or grandmother making the food during their childhood.

-The truth is, making dumplings from scratch can seem a little overwhelming if you aren’t used to it.
-It’s not that it’s difficult, but it does take a few extra minutes of prep time.
+The truth is, making dumplings can seem a little overwhelming if you aren’t used to it.
+It’s not that it’s difficult, but having a few tips and tricks up your sleeve can make all the difference.

-I’m all about saving time when it comes to feeding my family, which is why I love making Bisquick dumplings for various soups and stews–it’s just so easy to do!
+I’m all about saving time when it comes to feeding my family, which is why I love making Bisquick dumplings for various soups and stews–it’s just such an easy shortcut.

-Bisquick is a baking mix that dates back to the 1930s.
-According to General Mills, one of their salesmen encountered a chef who kept a batch of premixed biscuit ingredients at the ready for last-minute requests.
+Bisquick is a baking mix that dates back to the 1930s, when a General Mills salesmen reportedly encountered a chef who kept a batch of premixed biscuit ingredients at the ready.

-This led the salesman to consider how pre-made mixes could be a great commercial product for the company.
+This led the salesman to consider how pre-made mixes could be a great product idea for the company.

 Sure enough, Bisquick was developed and marketed as a way for any home cook to be an excellent biscuit maker by simply adding water or milk.